Michael Hughes

 I work exclusively with adults aged 18 years and over.

-Appointments are available face-to-face at College Fields Clinic, Clifton, Bristol, or online via Zoom.
+Appointments are scheduled face-to-face at College Fields Clinic, Clifton, Bristol, or online via Zoom.

 Due to ongoing demand, availability is limited and offered subject to clinical suitability and current capacity.